Launch Your First Kubernetes Pod

 In this challenge, you will be tasked with demonstrating your ability to deploy a basic web service in a local Kubernetes environment.
 You will be required to create and manage a simple pod using Minikube, a tool for running Kubernetes locally.
 The goal is to test your skills in creating a pod, verifying its deployment, and ensuring the pod is running the correct image and in the desired state.

 This is a Challenge, which differs from a Guided Lab in that you need to try to complete the challenge task independently, rather than following the steps of a lab to learn.
 Challenges are usually a bit difficult.
 If you find it difficult, you can discuss with Labby or check the solution.
-Historical data shows that this is a beginner level challenge with a 95.65% pass rate.
+Historical data shows that this is a beginner level challenge with a 98% pass rate.
+It has received a 100% positive review rate from learners.

 Deploy Nginx Pod